Aider-AI/aider/aider/website/_includes/help-tip.md

 {: .tip }
-Use `/help <question>` to ask aider about itself.
+Use `/help <question>` to ask
-You can ask how to customize settings, troubleshoot errors or use different LLMs.
+for help about using aider,
+customizing settings, troubleshooting errors, using different LLMs, etc.